melonproject-archive/documentation/chapters/registry.md

 This public view function returns a boolean indicating whether a specific exchange function is whitelisted given the provided exchange address and the function's signature hash.
 A return value of `true` indicates that the function is whitelisted.
 A return value of `false` indicates that the function is not whitelisted.
 &nbsp;

-`function registerVersion(address _version, string _name) auth`
+`function registerVersion(address _version, bytes32 _name) auth`

 This function requires that the caller is the `owner` or the current contract.
-The function sets the `versionInformation` mapping to `true` and pushes the Version address on to the `registeredVersions` array.
+The function sets the `versionInformation` mapping `exists` to `true`, `name` to `_name` and pushes the Version address on to the `registeredVersions` array.
+The `versionNameExists` mapping for this Version name is set to `true`.
 Finally, the `VersionRegistration()` event is emitted, logging the Version address.
 Versions cannot be removed from the registry.
 &nbsp;

 `function setPriceSource(address _priceSource) auth`